 - It is possible to easily damage the software systems when using root (administrative) privileges.
 Therefore, it is important that you very carefully consider every action taken as root before you do it.
 If you make changes that make the system unusable, Computer Services will fix it, generally by wiping the disk and reinstalling the operating system.

-- The IT Director can revoke this privilege at any time.
+- The IT Manager can revoke this privilege at any time.

 sudo allows a permitted user to execute a command as the superuser or another user, as specified in the /etc/sudoers file.
 By default, sudo requires that you authenticate yourself with your own password.
 Once you are authenticated, you may use sudo without a password for five minutes.
 After that, you’ll need to give your password again to execute a sudo command.